-The advisory committee for the M.S. program consists of at least three members representing the student's primary and related areas of study.
-The members will usually be from the Agricultural Economics Department but may be from other departments depending on the student's research topic.
+The advisory committee for the MS program consists of at least three members representing the student's primary and related areas of study.
+The members will usually be from the Department of Agricultural Economics but may be from other Departments depending on the student's research topic.